emmanouil-karystinaios/emmanouil-karystinaios.github.io/content/post/tonnetz/index.md

     \end{equation}

 If a chord does not strictly consist of neighboring notes, we first place notes which are neighbors of $y$, then we attempt to place the remaining notes according to the newly positioned notes, repeating until no more notes can be placed.
-%need to consider a system which, for a note $y$ with corresponding position $p_y$, a chord $X$ and a Tonnetz $T$, first finds the neighbors of $y$ and then the neighbors of each neighbor of $y$ in $T$, etc.
+For a note $y$ with corresponding position $p_y$, a chord $X$ and a Tonnetz $T$, first finds the neighbors of $y$ and then the neighbors of each neighbor of $y$ in $T$, etc.
 If some notes remain to be placed, then one of the remaining notes is placed in relation to an arbitrary already placed note, and the process is repeated.
-This process is summarized in Algorithm